Rach Gia An Giang, Vietnam Travel Guide

 Be aware of practices that might exploit people or animals.

-Rach Gia, like many developing destinations, offers travelers opportunities to practice responsible tourism.
+Rach Gia, like many developing destinations, offers travelers opportunities to exercise responsible tourism.
 Your choices directly define the local environment and community.
 By making conscious decisions, you become part of the city's sustainable growth and the preservation of its unique culture.

 Choosing local eateries rather than multinational chains keeps money within the community.
 Your actions, however small, contribute to a positive cycle.